The Gambling Law Review: Germany

 The minimum application requirements for sports betting licences were published by the Regional Council of Darmstadt on its website.
 The requirements for virtual slot and online poker licences can be found on the website of the State Administration Office of Saxony-Anhalt.
 In the respective licensing proceedings, applicants are expected to demonstrate the capability to operate under a licence by submitting 'concept' documents (i.e., company policies and guidelines on a number of areas, including responsible gambling, know your customer, payments, IT security, marketing and sales, and the prevention of match fixing).
 Responsible gambling is the key area from the perspective of German regulators, and applicants are expected to demonstrate sophisticated player-protection and monitoring systems as well as transparent information of the player on all transactions.
 Exclusion of addicted players has to be ensured by interfacing with the public player-barring database called 'OASIS', which is operated by the state of Hesse.

-Affordability checks are not considered a key requirement in Germany at this stage.
 In addition to the comprehensive concept documents, sufficient funds for the licensed operation are to be proven.
 Upon issuance of the licence, operators are expected to deposit a security in the form of a directly enforceable bank guarantee in the minimum amount of €5 million to secure payment obligations of players and of the state.
 However, the Administrative Court of Darmstadt in an injunction issued in March 2021 criticised the minimum €5 million bank guarantee as being 'likely unconstitutional and in violation of European law' as this minimum amount would exclude small operators without justification.
 A judgment of the Higher Administrative Court of Hesse that could influence the administrative practice and thus lead to a significantly reduced security deposit is still pending.

-Since regulators are subject to the principle of proportionality, breaching licence conditions in the first instance is unlikely to trigger fines or revocation immediately, but an order will be given demanding the licensee to explain the breach and remedy it within a deadline of a few weeks.
-If the order is not adhered to, it will usually be followed by a fine, which may range from a few thousand euros to tens of thousands of euros depending on the size of the gambling operation and the severity of the breach, and may be imposed in case of non-compliance within the given deadline.
-The regulator may also attempt to enforce compliance by suspending the licence, reducing its term or revoking it.10
+Since regulators are subject to the principle of proportionality, breaching licence conditions in the first instance is unlikely to trigger penalty payments or revocation immediately, but an order will be given demanding the licensee to explain the breach and remedy it within a deadline of a few weeks.
+If the order is not adhered to, it will usually be followed by a penalty payment, which may range from a few thousand euros to tens of thousands of euros depending on the size of the gambling operation and the severity of the breach, and may be imposed in case of non-compliance within the given deadline.
+The regulator may also attempt to enforce compliance by suspending the licence, reducing its term or revoking it.7

 Unauthorised gambling operations are subject to the general means of enforcement outlined in Section 9 Interstate Treaty, where the administrative enforcement cycle usually consists of: (1) a hearing letter; (2) delivery of an interdiction letter, failure of which would result in a fine; and (3) subsequent court proceedings involving a principal lawsuit on the lawfulness of the interdiction and its legal basis (the Interstate Treaty), as well as a claim for interim legal protection to suspend the interdiction.
 As a consequence, it may take years for interdiction letters to become legally executable.

-Non-compliance with the transitional regime for virtual slots and online poker may result in operators being considered unreliable in future licencing processes, effectively excluding them from obtaining licences.
-While the legal basis and the severity of this sanction are questionable, operators are recommended to comply to the transitional regime.
+Non-compliance with the transitional regime for virtual slots and online poker may result in operators being considered unreliable in the respective licencing processes, effectively excluding them from obtaining licences.
+While the legal basis and the severity of this sanction are questionable, operators are strongly advised to comply to the transitional regime.

 The Interstate Treaty provides a legal basis for payment blocking.
 The competent regulator, the Lower Saxony Ministry of the Interior started discussions with banks and payment processors, as well as hearing proceedings and finally started to intervene in 2016.
 The responsible minister confirmed in a state parliament hearing that his authority will respect the transitional regime and not proceed against PSPs collaborating with operators compliant with the transitional regime.

-While internet service provider (ISP) blocking was removed from the German gambling regulations in 2012, the Interstate Treaty 2021 will reintroduce IP blocking as a means of enforcement.
+The Interstate Treaty 2021 reintroduced IP blocking as a means of enforcement.
 Internet service providers can, therefore, be forced to implement IP blocking for websites that offer unauthorised gambling.
 Blocking orders will only be issued if measures against an operator prove to be impracticable or not promising.
 This may, for example, be assumed if supervisory measures against the operator were impracticable or unsuccessful in the past.

 Non-compliance with licence conditions is likely to trigger a regulatory order demanding the licensee to explain the breach and remedy it within a deadline of a few days or weeks.
-If the order is not adhered to, it will usually be followed by a fine, which may range from a few thousand euros to tens of thousands of euros depending on the size of the gambling operation and the severity of the breach.
-The fine may be imposed for non-compliance within the given deadline.
-The regulator may also attempt to enforce compliance by suspending the licence, reducing its term or revoking it11 or, ultimately, by revoking the licence.
+If the order is not adhered to, it will usually be followed by a penalty payment, which may range from a few thousand euros to tens of thousands of euros depending on the size of the gambling operation and the severity of the breach.
+The penalty payment may be imposed for non-compliance within the given deadline.
+The regulator may also attempt to enforce compliance by suspending the licence, reducing its term or revoking it8 or, ultimately, by revoking the licence.